Windows

 Windows - Configuration - Set Service Startup Type

-Configure Windows Service startup type to Automatic, Delayed, Manual, or Disabled
+Enforce Windows service startup type at Automatic, DelayedAutoStart, Manual, or Disabled across every endpoint

 Worklet Details